sierisimo/publications/TheFunctionChangedMyMind/README-en.md

 series:
 ---

 When writting code, we should always have a place for improvement.
 Improvement can present itself in different ways.
-A proof of it is how in recent years the attention to CI (_Continuous Integration_) and CD (_Continuous Delivery_) has grown significantly.
+A proof of it, is the attention to CI (_Continuous Integration_) and CD (_Continuous Delivery_) has  significantly grown in recent years.
 Same goes for new languages and technologies.

-But not all involve changing to a new language, technology or tool.
-Some of these improvements are simply changing how something works, adding tests, adding abstractions, changing patterns, etc. This is the case for the change I introduced on one of my projects.
+Nevertheless, this doesn't involve changing to a new language, technology, nor tool.
+Some of these improvements are so simple as changing how something works, i.e. adding tests/abstractions, changing patterns, etc. This is how I have proceeded in several projects I have worked in.

-**Disclaimer**: If you know me in person or have been in a meetup with me presenting, there's a big chance you already heard me talking about this, even [on YouTube with the GDG Santo Domingo (in spanish)](https://www.youtube.com/watch?v=0KoXxoPHV4o&feature=youtu.be) or Kotlin/Everywhere Guadalajara and Mexico City.
+**Disclaimer**: Whether you have talked with me in person, or have attended to one of my talks at meetups, it's likely, you already have heard me talking about it, even on [YouTube with the GDG Santo Domingo (in spanish)](https://www.youtube.com/watch?v=0KoXxoPHV4o) or Kotlin/Everywhere Guadalajara and Mexico City.

-**Another disclaimer**: This article is not about architecture –even when it's a hot topic in the Android community– or best practices or even about how to organize an Android Application.
+**Another disclaimer**: This article is not about architecture –even though it's a hot topic in the Android community –, best practices or even about how to organize an Android Application.
 It's just about a set of changes that showed me some Kotlin concepts.
-Also, I started these changes almost 3 years ago, so by the time this article is published, the libraries from Google –like `core-ktx`– will probably already have something similar or better.
-And just to be clear: None of the approaches discussed here are right or wrong, all the solutions depend on individual needs and individual reasons to choose them over the others.
+Also, I started to implement this aforementioned strategies almost 3 years ago, therefor by the time this article is published, the libraries from Google –like `core-ktx`– will probably being updated or improved.
+And just to be clear: It's good to mention that the approaches mentioned in the following lines don't apply to all scenarios nor cases; the solutions mentioned in this article depend on scenarios or needs themselves, besides individual reasons to choose them over the others.

 ## But first… some _Context_

 If you're an Android Developer or have worked with Android, you probably caught the pun intended by this title.
 If not, let me explain it to you quickly.

-In Android, everything happening on your application has a `Context` and to make some stuff work, you also need a `Context`.
-This is just a class that Android uses to give information and access to the app.
+In Android development, everything happening on your application has a `Context` and to make some stuff work, you need to deal with a `Context` as well.
+This is no more than a class that Android uses to provide information and access to the app.

-One specific case is when you want to start a new `Activity` on your app.
-This means –in short– launching a whole new screen or an external application.
-To do this, you first create an `Intent` based on your `Context` and pass the `Activity` class you want to start:
+One specific case arises at the time it's required to start a new `Activity` on your app.
+This means -succinctly- launching a whole new screen or an external application.
+In order to accomplish it, firstly you should create an `Intent` based on your `Context` and pass the `Activity` you would like to launch:

 ```kotlin
 val myIntent = Intent(context, MyNextActivity::class.java)